 1. Set a Target Date

 Like a business, you need an objective and deadline.
-If you start blindly, you could find yourself in a constant yo-yo, making achievements then undoing your progress.
+If you start blindly, you could find yourself in a constant yo-yo, making achievements and then undoing your progress.
 Add some aching muscles to the mix and you’ll want to throw in the towel.

 Time can feel everlasting, but with a looming deadline, every day suddenly becomes more important.
 By setting a target date for your fitness, you have a specific time frame to work with.
 Every day is now a stepping-stone towards your fitness goal.

-Use a significant event for your target date: your next birthday, family reunion, a friend’s wedding.
+Use a significant event for your target date: your next birthday, a family reunion, or a friend’s wedding.
 If you don’t have an upcoming event, make up your own – plan a holiday or host a party.

 Set a reasonable date for a realistic goal.
 Don’t aim to lose 10 kilos in 3 weeks or you’re setting yourself up to fail.
 Keep your goals simple and you’ll avoid disappointment.
 Choose a date in the distant future to give you time to work towards it.

-Don’t focus your goals solely around a number on the scales.
+Don’t focus your goals solely on a number on the scales.
 Go for goals like fitting into a certain dress, losing your double chin, or toning your arms.
 Wearing your favourite dress to a special function can be a great motivation to work towards.